 You’ve packed shelter, food, water, and fire equipment.
 Now what?

 There should still be ample room to include extra survival items in your paracord survival grenade.
 Consider that there are premade grenades for sale that include well over 20 items.

 As a survivalist, you probably have a pretty good idea as to what to bring on a given trip.
 But you also have to work within your limitations.

 Think about what extras are worth bringing that won’t take up too much space.
-Everything from a compass to a small knife and even trip wire can most likely fit in your survival kit.
+Everything from a compass to a small knife and jute twine can most likely be incorporated into your survival kit.

 There you have it!
 Ready to take on the wilderness with your new favorite paracord survival kit?
 Check out the rest of outdoor survival gear for more tips and tricks for surviving the great outdoors.